 - 16.1 Corporal punishment is not used at the School and force must never be used as a form of punishment. - 16.2 Any use of force by staff will be reasonable, proportionate and lawful.
-Reasonable force will be used as set out in 0.
-More detailed guidance about the use of reasonable force is provided to staff in the Staff code of conduct.
+Reasonable force will be used as set out within the DFE guidance 0 (DFE, 2013) More detailed guidance about the use of reasonable force is provided to staff in the Staff code of conduct.